CyclingMikey

-Mike van Erp, better known as CyclingMikey, (born 1972/73) is a Dutch YouTuber who films drivers in London using their mobile phones, as well as committing other traffic offences, footage of which he reports to the police, and later uploads to his YouTube channel.
+Michael van Erp (born 1972), better known as CyclingMikey, is a Dutch vigilante who films London drivers using their mobile phones, as well as committing other traffic offences, which he reports to the police and later uploads to YouTube.

+Since 2019, he has caught and exposed several high-profile celebrities allegedly committing such offences, including Guy Ritchie, Chris Eubank, and Frank Lampard.
+His career was prompted by his father's death in a road traffic collision with a drunk driver.

 Video content

 In November 2019, Van Erp filmed Guy Ritchie using a mobile phone while driving.
 Ritchie was subsequently prosecuted and banned from driving for six months.
-In 2021, he filmed Chris Eubank driving through a red light, an offence Eubank was subsequently prosecuted for.
+In 2021, he filmed Chris Eubank driving through a red light, an offence for which Eubank was subsequently prosecuted.
 In April 2021, he filmed Frank Lampard using a mobile phone and holding a hot drink while driving, but the prosecution was later dropped, due to insufficient evidence, after Lampard hired lawyer Nick Freeman to deal with the case.